TekyaygilFethi/RENHelpers/src/RENHelpers.DataAccessHelpers/NUGETREADME.md

 practices, save time, and focus on solving problems efficiently.

-REN Data Access Helper allows developers to use customizable and expandable pre-defined data access classes to improve their agility of software development
+REN Data Access Helper allows developers to use customizable and expandable pre-defined data access classes to improve their agility of software development.

+You can use predefined cache, repository and unit of work classes, override them or create new additional functions to them  to move forward with the cache or database operations quickly and easily.

 # Documentation